 Welcome to GlobalEd 2 - Expanding the Science and Literacy of Curricular Space

-The students in these issue area groups then interact with their counterparts in other "countries" over a five-week period, though a web-based environment in order to negotiate some mutually agreeable resolution to a world issue like water scarcity or global climate change.
-The students in the different classrooms are "blinded" from one another.
+The students in these issue area groups then interact with their counterparts in other "countries" over a 12 to 14-week period, though a web-based environment in order to negotiate some mutually agreeable resolution to a world issue like water scarcity or global climate change.
+The kids in the different classrooms are "blinded" from one another.
 As such, they are known only as "the Iranian human rights council" or the "Uganda economic group".
 This removes any issues of gender, racial or socio-economic bias from entering into the deliberations.

 This project is funded by a grant from the Institute of Education Sciences (IES): Award # R305A130195